Costco new clearance deals this week (March 2023) | Shopping Deals | NewsBreak Original

-We are starting the month with incredible savings at your favorite Costco store in today's video, I'm going to show you the best deals for under ten dollars, yes, can you believe it I found great deals for under ten dollars including products at a discounted price clearance fees and more.
-Just a quick reminder, though, that these deals may vary depending on your store or location.
+We are starting the month with great deals at your favorite Costco store in today's video, I'm going to show you the most recent clearance finds, which include a lot of kitchenware items at a discounted price, snacks, protein products, and much more.
+Just a quick reminder, keep in mind that these clearance finds may differ depending on your store location, and I also want to hear from you at which of the Costco location you do your shopping.

 And that is all the new updates I have for now, and as always don't forget to like and follow.
 I'll see you guys later.